vicliv/AMuLaP-Reproduction/README.md

 **Note:** Different versions of packages (like `pytorch`, `transformers`, etc.) may lead to different results from the paper.
 However, the trend should still hold no matter what versions of packages you use.

 ## Prepare Data
 We follow the setup in [LM-BFF](https://github.com/princeton-nlp/LM-BFF#prepare-the-data) for few-shot text classification.
 Therefore, you can follow the same steps to prepare the data.
+Essentially, the data has to be formatted into k-shot form using the script 'generate_k_shot.py'.
+In order to work properly with data other than GLUE, Trump, and Debagreement, the new dataset's label format needs to be added to the 'get_label' function in this script.

 For the [Trump](https://drive.google.com/file/d/1CUk-aRMWY7R0qc7EO-Bfpt4CdKgUItpx/view?usp=share_link) and [Debagreement](https://scale.com/open-av-datasets/oxford) datasets, prepare it the same way.
 You can find the datasets by clicking on their name.